xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ### Breakout Port configurations through Retimer / Gear box

-This MPA has two Retimer/Gearbox and each has 16x 50Gbps serdes lines towards the NPU side which facilitate the creation of 16 individual port configurations on it.
+This MPA has two Retimer/Gearbox and each has 16x 50Gbps serdes lines towards the NPU side which facilitate it to support 16 individual port configurations on it.

 |                | 10 GbE  | 25 GbE | 100 GbE |
 |----------------|---------|--------|---------|